trimble-oss/website-modus.trimble.com/content/community/contribution-process.md

 ### 4. Prioritization and recommendation

 When the pattern is approved, it is prioritized and scheduled for a release.
-The Modus delivery team will make sure your pattern is added to all supported code and design libraries, conduct ongoing maintenance of your pattern, and monitor its usage.
+The Modus Delivery Team will make sure your pattern is added to all supported code and design libraries, conduct ongoing maintenance of your pattern, and monitor its usage.